NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 Project 'projectNameA' has the following dependency graph for 'packageA' [net472] Microsoft.ML (1.0.0) > Microsoft.ML.Util (1.0.0) > packageA (1.0.0)
 ```

+## Additional improvements
+Add a [--version <VERSION>] option to the command if the user wants to print dependency graphs for a specific version of the package.
+See NuGet package versioning for more information.

 ## Appendix